Samuelfaure/suchdevblog/docs/opinions/WhyDiversityIsGreat.md

 Also, bad news: no one seems to actually realise this.
 Hence this article.
 I want to explain why diversity **actually** is a profitable endeavor, while avoiding any dishonest coping.

-While you're reading this, I will kindly ask that you to throw away all ethics, and think purely like a cold, calculating capitalist machine.
+While you're reading this, I will kindly ask that you throw away all ethics, and think purely like a cold, calculating capitalist machine.
 Let's go:

 ## Skills means money